 2011-2014: Postdoctral Researcher, ICFO- Institute of Photonic Science, Barcelona, Spain

 2007-2010: PhD in Nanophotonics for light trapping, College of Engineering and Computer Science, The Australian National University, Australia

 2002-2006: First Class MSci in Physics, University of Glasgow, Scotland

-2016: ANU Major Equipment Committee Grant for a Photoelectrochemical Characterisation Facility, (AUD160k).
+2016: ANU Major Equipment Committee Grant, Research School of Engineering, ANU, Photoelectrochemical Characterisation Facility, (AUD160k)

-2014: Future Engineering Research Leader (FERL) Fellowship, College of Engineering and Computer Science at ANU.
-This is an internationally advertised, 5-year fellowship, including start-up funding (AUD120k), salary, and yearly professional development funding (AUD11k/yr).
+2014: Future Engineering Research Leader Fellowship, Research School of Engineering, ANU.
+This is an internationally advertised, 5-year fellowship, including start-up funding (AUD120k)

 Complete student projects